 Social franchising considerably improved client volumes, satisfaction and contraceptive continuation rates by enhancing the delivery of FP and reproductive health services for underserved populations.
-For instance, capacity-building initiatives for healthcare providers, focusing on FP provision, contraceptive delivery, counselling, developing referral networks and offering accessible, quality sexual and reproductive health services for underserved populations reported increased client volumes and satisfaction. ^{19 23 27 38 42 51 52} Training providers and delivering FP services were also reported to have also enhanced contraceptive continuation rates53 and effective contraceptive method adoption.33 Training, support and resources provided to healthcare providers to improve reproductive health services, including antenatal care (ANC), STI management and counselling, contributed to improved perceived quality, access to services and knowledge about the effectiveness of FP methods.
-This led to increased client loyalty, volume and satisfaction in reproductive and FP services.
-17 54 55 interventions on client volumes was inconsistent across different settings and regions.
-19 22 51 Many users of FP services were not the intended target population, resulting in the low use of newborn and child health services among the intended groups.
-16 45 Franchises also had limited reach to poorer populations compared with public facilities for FP and child health services.
-37 Franchise clients were predominantly from higher socioeconomic backgrounds, particularly those seeking out ANC, 49 and faced competition from public services in FP, child health and ANC.
-37 49 Primary-level providers struggled to promote ANC attendance effectively, 46 and franchised maternal health services did not result in increased facility births.
-47 Provider participation in addressing child diarrhoea and pneumonia was reported as low.
-45
+For instance, capacity-building initiatives for healthcare providers, focusing on FP provision, contraceptive delivery, counselling, developing referral networks and offering accessible, quality sexual and reproductive health services for underserved populations reported increased client volumes and satisfaction.^{19 23 27 38 42 51 52} Training providers and delivering FP services were also reported to have also enhanced contraceptive continuation rates53 and effective contraceptive method adoption.33 Training, support and resources provided to healthcare providers to improve reproductive health services, including antenatal care (ANC), STI management and counselling, contributed to improved perceived quality, access to services and knowledge about the effectiveness of FP methods.
+This led to increased client loyalty, volume and satisfaction in reproductive and FP services.^{17 54 55}

+However, FP interventions reported inconsistent impacts on client volumes, with franchise programmes struggling to reach poorer populations and compete with public services.
+For example, the impact of FP interventions on client volumes was inconsistent across different settings and regions.19 22 51 Many users of FP services were not the intended target population, resulting in the low use of newborn and child health services among the intended groups.16 45 Franchises also had limited reach to poorer populations compared with public facilities for FP and child health services.37 Franchise clients were predominantly from higher socio-economic backgrounds, particularly those seeking out ANC,49 and faced competition from public services in FP, child health and ANC.37 49 Primary-level providers struggled to promote ANC attendance effectively,46 and franchised maternal health services did not result in increased facility births.47 Provider participation in addressing child diarrhoea and pneumonia was reported as low.45